Transmission Control Protocol: Acceleration

 The idea of a TCP accelerator is to terminate TCP connections inside the network processor and then relay the data to a second connection toward the end system.
 The data packets that originate from the sender are buffered at the accelerator node, which is responsible for performing local retransmissions in the event of packet loss.
-Thus, in case of losses, the feedback loop between the sender and the receiver is shortened to the one between the acceleration node and the receiver which guarantees a faster delivery of data to the receiver.
+Thus, in case of losses, the feedback loop between the sender and the receiver is shortened to the one between the acceleration node and the receiver, which guarantees a faster delivery of data to the receiver.

 Since TCP is a rate-adaptive protocol, the rate at which the TCP sender injects packets into the network is directly proportional to the prevailing load condition within the network as well as the processing capacity of the receiver.
-The prevalent conditions within the network are judged by the sender on the basis of the acknowledgments received by it.
+The prevailing conditions within the network are judged by the sender on the basis of the acknowledgments received by it.
 The acceleration node splits the feedback loop between the sender and the receiver and thus guarantees a shorter round trip time (RTT) per packet.
 A shorter RTT is beneficial as it ensures a quicker response time to any changes in the network and a faster adaptation by the sender to combat these changes.

 Disadvantages of the method include the fact that the TCP session has to be directed through the accelerator; this means that if routing changes so that the accelerator is no longer in the path, the connection will be broken.
 It also destroys the end-to-end property of the TCP ACK mechanism; when the ACK is received by the sender, the packet has been stored by the accelerator, not delivered to the receiver.